niranjantuty/attendance-check/README.md

 # attendance-check
-This project retrieves attendance percentage from eduserve and displays it.
+This script retrieves attendance percentage from eduserve and displays it.